The Latest from What'sUpNewp + A look at What's Up on Friday

 Marine Forecast

-Friday Night: NNW wind around 9 kt.
-Increasing clouds.
+Friday Night: ESE wind around 9 kt.
+A chance of showers, then showers and possibly a thunderstorm after 9 pm.
+Patchy fog after 9 pm.
 Seas 1 ft or less.

 Sun, Moon, & Tide